 | Starlink | Rural/regional | Starlink |

-Areas developed after the cable rollout (Armstrong Creek, Mount Duneed, Charlemont) went straight to NBN.
-These newer areas typically have FTTP - the best NBN technology.
+Areas developed after the cable rollout (Armstrong Creek, Charlemont, Warralily, Mount Duneed estates) went straight to fibre — many of them on private OptiComm networks rather than NBN itself.
+These newer areas typically have FTTP-equivalent speeds — the best the country has on offer.

-Meanwhile, some older suburbs ended up with FTTN, which can be slower than the 1990s cable network in neighbouring streets.
+Meanwhile, some older suburbs ended up with FTTN, which can be slower than the 1990s cable network running through neighbouring streets.
 The irony isn’t lost on long-time residents.

 Regional Variations